-W ithin a short time, the Protestant Diacony Refugee Service agreed to explain the legal situation to the refugees, through two interpreters.
+Within a short time, the Protestant Diakonie Refugee Service agreed to explain the legal situation to the refugees, through two interpreters.
 The agreed half an hour rapidly became an hour and a half.
 An interpreter came from the nearly Islamic high school and the Turkish restaurant provided a noon meal.
 A doctor was arranged through Caritas.
-And throughout the day clothes, shoes, and SIM cards kept arriving, since the news spread rapidly throughout the neighbourhood that these things were needed.
+And throughout the day clothes, shoes, and SIM cards kept arriving, since the news spread rapidly throughout the neighborhood that these things were needed.
 The police were present outside the door – friendly, understanding, and only there to prevent any escalation – which never occurred.

 The atmosphere remained calm and bright throughout the whole time.
 Although nobody knew what would happen.
 Although some of the refugees had been separated from parts of their families and didn’t know where they were.

 Many of the refugees tried to get hold of a train ticket to Germany, several of them returned to the church to spend another night after an unsuccessful attempt.
 In the meantime, the volunteers were busy cleaning, sorting, cooking and developing plans for the next days.